ihororlovskyi/ihororlovskyi-nuxt/README.md

 # React Porfolio

-Web development of Ihor Orlovskyi portfolio site using [GatsbyJS](https://github.com/gatsbyjs/gatsby) - [ReactJS](https://facebook.github.io/react) static site generator
+Web development of Ihor Orlovskyi portfolio site using [GatsbyJS](https://github.com/gatsbyjs/gatsby) - a [ReactJS](https://facebook.github.io/react) static site generator.

 ### How to use